 - Ambulatory electrocardiogram.

-- For this test, you wear a device that records the electrical activity of your heart while you do your usual activities.
+- A device records the electrical activity of your heart while you do your usual activities.
 You may have this test if your doctor suspects that you have atrial fibrillation that comes and goes.

 - Electrophysiology (EP) study.